mayank18mtnl/cognizance/README.md

 **Madara** and his Fans.
-> the ghost of uchiha
+> The ghost of Uchiha

+### MOTIVATION
-The site is based on the dark fear which Madara beared with his name.
+The site is based on the darkness and fear which Madara beared with his name.

 ![task-3landopage](https://user-images.githubusercontent.com/99711664/156395343-062debe9-b777-446c-9eca-72866a1a7600.png)

+### IDEA
 The idea of the webpage arised due to the effect and story that the\
 character brought in the anime series **Naruto shipudden**.